adampgiles/CI_PP2_BM/README.md

 - Individuals interested in sharing musical creations.

 ### User Stories
-User stories have been seperated into two groups; Site Users and Site Owner.
+User stories have been separated into two groups; Site Users and Site Owner.

 #### Site Users
 1. I would like to create a music loop by interacting with a drum sequencer.
 2. I would like to hear the loop playing while continuing to change the loop.
 3. I would like to change the drum sounds to create different genre loops.
-4. I would like to export or import loop data to colaborate with other users.
+4. I would like to export or import loop data to collaborate with other users.
 5. I would like to submit my loop to the site owner to be added to the loop presets.
 6. I would like to have access to quick guide information to understand how to use the drum sequencer.